IBM-Cloud/openwhisk-darkvisionapp/README.md

 1. Open the Cloudant service dashboard and create a new database named **openwhisk-darkvision**

 1. Create a Watson Visual Recognition service instance named **visualrecognition-for-darkvision**

+1. Create a Watson Speech to Text instance named **stt-for-darkvision**

 1. Optionally create a Object Storage service instance named **objectstorage-for-darkvision**